kenn/sunzi/README.md

 "The supreme art of war is to subdue the enemy without fighting." - Sunzi
 ```

-Sunzi is a server provisioning tool for minimalists.
-Simplicity is the one and only goal - if Chef or Puppet is driving you nuts, try Sunzi.
+Sunzi is the easiest server provisioning utility designed for mere mortals.
+If Chef or Puppet is driving you nuts, try Sunzi!

-Sunzi assumes that Linux distributions have (mostly) sane defaults.
+Sunzi assumes that modern Linux distributions have (mostly) sane defaults and great package managers.

 Its design goals are:

-* **Single shell script.** A big-bang overwriting with loads of custom configurations makes it difficult to know **what you are actually doing** - instead, Sunzi let you keep track of as little diff from default as possible.
-* **No mysterious Ruby DSL involved.** Sunzi recipes are written in a plain shell script.
+* **It's just shell script.** No clunky Ruby DSL involved.
+Sunzi recipes are written in a plain shell script.
 Why?
-Because, most of the information about server configuration you get on the web is written in a set of shell commands.
-Why should you translate it into a proprietary DSL, rather than just copy-paste?
+Because, most of the information about server configuration on the web is written in shell commands.
+Just copy-paste them, why should you translate it into a proprietary, inconvenience DSL?
+Also, shell script is the greatest common denominator on minimum Linux installs.
+* **Focus on diff from default.** No big-bang overwriting.
+Append or replace the smallest possible piece of data in a config file.
+Loads of custom configurations makes it difficult to understand what you are really doing.
+* **Always use the root user.** Think twice before blindly assuming you need a regular user - it doesn't add any security benefit for server provisioning, it just adds extra verbosity for nothing.
+However, it doesn't mean that you shouldn't create regular users with Sunzi - feel free to write your own recipes.
 * **Minimum dependencies.** No configuration server required.
 You don't even need a Ruby runtime on the remote server.
-* **Always use the root user.** Think twice before blindly assuming you need a regular user - it doesn't add any security benefit for server provisioning, it just adds extra verbosity for nothing.
-However, it doesn't mean that you shouldn't create regular users with Sunzi - feel free to write your own recipes.

 Quickstart
 ----------